Master's in Counseling Admissions

 3. Evidence of personal and professional potential for the CHD program is provided by:

-- Three letters of recommendation (or Walsh CHD recommendation forms) completed by persons qualified to appraise scholastic aptitude, relevant personal characteristics and professional promise, such as a past instructor, work supervisor or professional working in the counseling/human service field (friends and peers are excluded).
+- Three letters of recommendation completed by persons qualified to appraise scholastic aptitude, relevant personal characteristics and professional promise, such as a past instructor, work supervisor or professional working in the counseling/human service field (friends and peers are excluded).

-- A notarized affidavit of good moral conduct (form supplied by the Graduate Admissions office).
+- A notarized affidavit of good moral character

 - On-Campus interview with the Program Director or program faculty members.
 Out-of-state applicants or international applicants may contact the Program Director for alternate arrangements to meet this requirement.

 - A current resume